smedellin90/psxemulation/Notes003/README.md

 Future improvements to the memory controller could include:

-1. Implementing a proper cache emulation (ICache and DCache)
+1. More accurate timing simulation for memory access
-2. More accurate timing simulation for memory access
+2. Full implementation of the PlayStation's DMA controller with all channels
-3. Full implementation of the PlayStation's DMA controller
+3. Support for expansion memory
-4. TLB (Translation Lookaside Buffer) emulation if needed
+4. Better error reporting and debugging capabilities
-5. Support for expansion memory
+5. Memory access logging for debugging

 ## Tests